Last updated: April, 2019.

 The more food groups you include in a meal, the better chance your child gets an optimal variety of nutrients.The more food groups you include in a meal, the better chance your child gets an optimal variety of nutrients.
 Click To Tweet

-What about Portion Sizes in a Healthy Diet?
+What about Portion Sizes in a Balanced Diet?

 You never want portion sizes to become a restrictive way to feed your child.You never want portion sizes to become a restrictive way to feed your child.
 Click To Tweet